ondat/documentation/docs/operations/licensing.md

 Be sure to edit the environment variables appropriately for your target cluster, eg. the username/password for the administrative user.

-Once the pod is launched, we can retrieve it's unique identifier:
+Once the pod is launched, you can retrieve it's unique identifier:

 ```shell
 POD=$(kubectl -n storageos get pod -ocustom-columns=_:.metadata.name --no-headers -lapp=storageos-cli)
 ```

-Now we've set the `POD` variable, the pod is accessible via that variable for the rest of the lifetime of that terminal.
+Now that the `POD` variable is set, the pod is accessible via that variable for the rest of the lifetime of that terminal.
 If you open a new terminal, you'll need to run this command again to rediscover the ID of the pod.